Qudsia Tahseen

 Qudsia Tahseen (born 15 December 1964) is a Professor of Zoology at Aligarh Muslim University and teaches Animal Ecology as well as Nematology to the students of the Masters programme.
 Her areas of research include taxonomy and developmental biology of terrestrial and aquatic nematodes.
 Her thrust areas are Biodiversity, Taxonomy, Ecology and developmental biology of soil and fresh water nematodes.
 She is a fellow of two national science academies of India.

 Education

 Qudsia Tahseen's schooling was from Azamgarh.
 From there, she moved on to pursue higher education in Zoology from Aligarh Muslim University.
 She completed her M.Sc. in Zoology in the year 1984 and was awarded a Gold Medal.
-She also pursued Diploma in Statistics.
+She also pursued a Diploma in Statistics.
 She joined research in the Department of Zoology and completed her M.Phil in 1987 and Ph.D in 1989.

 Career

 Qudsia Tahseen's first appointment as a faculty was in 1989 in Women's College AMU even before she had received the PhD degree.
 In 1997, she got transferred to the Department of Zoology, Aligarh Muslim University first serving as a Reader and then a full Professor.